 December 13, 2010

-Inspired by the martyrdom of Saint Agatha, who perished in 251 AD during the Christian persecutions of Emperor Decius, Lucia devoted herself to a life of Christian piety.
+Inspired by the martyrdom of Saint Agatha, who perished in 251 AD during the persecution of Christians by Emperor Decius, Lucia devoted herself to a life of Christian piety.
 However, when she came of age Eutychia arranged for her to marry a pagan suitor.
 Lucia implored her mother to allow her to remain chaste and distribute her dowry to the poor.

 Prepared for martyrdom, she began prophesying the end of the persecutions and the downfall of the Emperor.
-In order to silence her, the Prefect had one of his guards plunge his gladius (Roman short sword) into Lucia's neck.
+In order to silence her, the apoplectic Prefect had one of his guards plunge his gladius, the famous Roman short sword, into Lucia's neck.
 She died on December 13, 304 AD.

-In 1038—in fear of Moslem desecration—her relics were removed to Constantinople by the Byzantine general, George Maniaces.
-During the Fourth Crusade the Venetians made off with her remains and interred them in the Chiesa di Santa Lucia then later in the Chiesa di San Geremia.
+Fearing of Moslem desecration, in 1038 her relics were removed Sicily and brought to Constantinople by the Byzantine general, George Maniaces.
+During the ill-advised Fourth Crusade the Venetians made off with her remains and interred them in the Chiesa di Santa Lucia then later in the Chiesa di San Geremia.
 In 1513 her head was given to Louis XII of France and deposited in the Cathédrale Saint-Étienne de Bourges.
 Over the years fragments of the relics have made their way to various shrines across Europe, but pieces have since been returned to the Duomo di Siracusa, which remains an important site for pilgrims in Sicily.

 Lutherans, Anglicans and Orthodox Christians also revere Santa Lucia.
 In Sweden her veneration is a delightful celebration where children dress in white, bear candles and sing songs in her honor.
 Sweetbreads are served in remembrance of a terrible famine in which she appeared in the harbor with boatloads of food to save the starving.
 A near identical legend takes place in Siracusa hinting that Norse pilgrims may have brought this story home with them from Sicily.